Shona McGarty

-Shona Bernadette McGarty (born 14 October 1991) is an English actress and singer, best known for her portrayal of Whitney Dean in the BBC soap opera EastEnders from 2008 to 2024.
-In 2025, she released a single "Unapologetically Me" and was a contestant on the twenty-fifth series of I'm a Celebrity...Get Me Out of Here!
+Shona Bernadette McGarty (born 14 October 1991) is an English actress and singer, best known for her portrayal of Whitney Dean in the BBC soap opera EastEnders from 2008 to 2026.
+In 2025, she released a single "Unapologetically Me" and was a finalist on the twenty-fifth series of I'm a Celebrity...Get Me Out of Here!, finishing in third place.

 Early life

 Shona Bernadette McGarty was born on 14 October 1991 in London Borough of Barnet to Patrick McGarty and Jennifer McNamara.
 She has a younger sister named Camilla.
 She is of Irish descent.
 McGarty attended St. Teresa's Catholic Primary School and later studied at Loreto College, St Albans.